thiagokimo/TMDb/README.md

 The following section explains how did I organized the architecture of my code.

 ## Architecture
-The application is organized using a clean architecture approach, which consists in 2 main layers:
+The application is organized using a clean architecture approach consisting of 2 main layers:

 - Presentation (app)
 - Domain

 ### Presentation Layer
-All logic related with views were built here.
-The **Model-View-Presenter** pattern was used keeping all the displaying logic into the *presenters* as so away from the fragments and activities (which were considered only views).
-The presenters are composed with use-case that perform their tasks on background, outside the UI Thread, and returning the results through a callback into the views.
+The view logic resides here.
+The **Model-View-Presenter** pattern was used to keep all the presentation logic into  *presenters* and away from the fragments and activities (which were considered only views).
+The presenters are composed of the use-case that perform their tasks on background, outside the UI Thread, and returning the results through a callback into the views.

 Third-party dependencies:
 ```